black and brown leather padded tub sofa

 => 2) MOUNTAIN FORESTS = PROTECTED GOOD of the General Public

-From 1) follows directly 2): MOUNTAIN FORESTS represent a CORE AREA of environmental- nature conservation and cultural- landscape protection and are therefore of outstanding Importance for the General Public!
+From 1) follows directly to 2): MOUNTAIN FORESTS represent a CORE AREA of environmental- nature conservation and cultural- landscape protection, and are therefore of outstanding Importance for the General Public!
+The mountain forest is of great importance to ALL of us and must be protected in the interest of the common good.

+The bond between us and the mountain forest is very strong.
 MOUNTAIN FORESTS have a Special COMMON PROPERTY CHARACTER, as they are a supra-regional symbol of every community and district and represent a complete contrast to personal property in the flat valley (e.g. one's own garden, fields, etc.).
-In general, it is difficult to imagine a mountain range without the mountain forest.
-Mountain forests and mountains therefore form an inseparable unit in our minds.
+A mountain range without the mountain forest is, in general consensus, hard to imagine.
+Mountain forests and mountain ranges thus form an inseparable unity in our minds.
 The mountain forest stands out clearly from its surroundings, it stands above us all as a visible object of identification and is a Protected Good of the General Public.

 From 1) + 2) follows: (A) (PROTECTION worthiness- STATUS of Mountain Forests)

-CORE ZONE (CORE AREA) and HIGH VALUE PROTECTED GOOD of the THE GENERAL PUBLIC (STATUS A).
+In contrast to flat normal sites with a lot of ownership areas, MOUNTAIN FORESTS are considered a CORE ZONE (CORE AREA) and HIGH VALUE PROTECTED GOOD of the THE GENERAL PUBLIC (STATUS A).

 (B) Landscape-Planning (Optimal Structure of the Landscape in the Sense of the Common Good)